kamplianitis/kamplianitis/README.md

  <h1 align="center", style="color:red;">About me</h1>
 </p>

-I am an Elecrical and Computer Engineering Student, I am a software Engineer at Sphynx Technology Solutions.
+I have a Bachelor's with integrated Masters degree in Electrical and Computer Engineering, I am a software Engineer at Sphynx Technology Solutions.
 I am a lover of technology, I am passionate about Embedded Systems, FPGAs and also backend engineering.
 I work professionally with Django, a framework based on Python.
 I also work with PostreSQL databases.
 I am passionate about tools like Docker, Kubernetes and Helm.

 - 🔭 I’m currently completing my thesis: Deployment of hardware-extended containers on a  soft-core RISC-V implementation.
 - 🔭 I'm working with Django 4.2.1.